francisco-polaco/arduino-random-code/README.md

 # Arduino Random Code
 Random pieces of Arduino code.
-It's mostly a repo where I store my learnings
+It's mostly a repo where I store my learnings and exercises.